 The crew was also drastically under trained in handling the lifeboats.
 On an unsinkable ship, what was the need?
 Crew members feared the buckling and breaking apart of the lifeboats while lowering to the water due to the weight of passengers.

-Nearly 500 more lives could have been saved had the lifeboats been competently loaded and utilized.
+Nearly 500 fewer people could have died on the Titanic had the lifeboats been competently loaded and utilized.